josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 </details>

 Now head back to the GUI:
+* Navigate to the **Model Management** tab
 * Under **Model Registry** click the **Default** checkbox for the model package that you just deployed (named "model-lesson2")
 * Navigate to **Model Evaluation** tab using the side bar
-* You can see the four metrics are being tracked.
-These are the the metrics we called `track_production_metrics` function with earlier

-Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.** You should be able to see the 4 metrics being tracked over time.
+Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.** You should be able to see the 4 metrics that we defined earlier are being tracked over time.

 ### Congratulations!
 You've completed this lesson